 Traveling with man’s best friend has never been easier!
 Dine like a king, hit the best hikes and waterfalls on the Peninsula, and stay in your own luxurious private cottage for the perfect peninsula vacation.

 Are you looking to tour the Olympic Peninsula with your pup?
-Visit Port Angeles and Book a stay at Domaine Madeleine, a refined Bed & Breakfast overlooking the Strait of Juan Fuca.
+Visit Port Angeles and Book a stay at Domaine Madeleine, overlooking the Strait of Juan Fuca.